syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% endhighlight %}

-In the resultant document, the imported contents will start from a new page followed by existing contents in destination document.
+In the resultant document, the imported contents start from a new page followed by existing contents in a destination document.
 This is the default behavior.

-If your requirement is to append the contents from the same page instead of starting from a new page, we need to set the break code of First section of Source document as NoBreak.
-The following code snippet illustrates the importing contents from the same page.
+When your requirement is to append the contents from the same page instead of starting from a new page, you need to set the break code of first section of Source document as NoBreak.
+The following code example illustrates the importing contents from the same page.

 {% highlight c# %}
 [C#]

-//Open the source document
+//Opens the source document

 WordDocument sourceDocument = new WordDocument(sourceFileName);

-//Open the destination document
+//Opens the destination document

 WordDocument destinationDocument = new WordDocument(targetFileName);

-//Set the breakcode of First section of source document as NoBreak to avoid imported from a new page
+//Sets the breakcode of First section of source document as NoBreak to avoid imported from a new page

 sourceDocument.Sections[0].BreakCode = SectionBreakCode.NoBreak;

-//Import the contents of source document at the end of destination document
+//Imports the contents of source document at the end of destination document

 destinationDocument.ImportContent(sourceDocument, ImportOptions.UseDestinationStyles);

-//Save the destination document
+//Saves the destination document

 destinationDocument.Save(outputFileName, FormatType.Docx);

-//Close the document instances
+//Closes the document instances

 sourceDocument.Close();